Unstable states in a model of nonrelativistic quantum electrodynamics: corrections to the Lorentzian distribution: Introduction, motivation and synopsis. The model

 If we insert \eqref{(0.2)} into \eqref{(0.1)} and replace the integral from zero to infinity by one from $-\infty$ to $\infty$, we obtain

 where the superscript $u$ stands for ''unbounded'', i.e., \eqref{(0.3)} corresponds to a non-semibounded Hamiltonian, for which the spectrum extends to $-\infty$. \eqref{(0.3)} results from writing \eqref{(0.2)} as a sum of two pole contributions, and further applying Cauchy's theorem along a contour along the real line , closed by a large semi-circle in the lower half plane, the latter's contribution vanishing if $t>0$.
 This is done by King \cite{King}, who proceeds from this point to estimate the remainder.
 We use \eqref{(0.1)} directly, with the splitting $g_{\Psi} = g_{\Psi}^{L} + (g_{\Psi}-g_{\Psi}^{L})$: the integral \eqref{(0.1)} with $g_{\Psi}$ replaced by $g_{\Psi}^{L}$ is evaluated along a contour following the positive real line, a quarter circle at infinity in the lower half plane and coming back along the negative imaginary axis.
 The latter's contribution yields a correction $c(t)= O(\frac{1}{t})$ to the residue at the pole (which coincides with the r.h.s. of \eqref{(0.3)}).
 This correction is universal and improves the results of \cite{King}.
 The (non-universal) contribution of the remainder $g_{\Psi}-g_{\Psi}^{L}$ is shown to yield a correction of the same type.
-This is the content of theorem 4.1, some details of which are left to appendix B.
+This is the content of theorem 2.1, some details of which are left to appendix A.

-Finally, we make (what we believe to be) a first application of a time-energy uncertainty theorem (Theorem 3.17 of \cite{MWB}, reproduced with some slight corrections and improvements in appendix A) to a quantum field theoretic model, in order to find a lower bound to the energy fluctuation in the state $\Psi$ (Theorem 5.2).
+Finally, we make in section 3 an application of a time-energy uncertainty theorem (Theorem 3.17 of \cite{MWB}) to the present model, in order to find a lower bound to the energy fluctuation in the state $\Psi$ (Theorem 3.2).
 The significance of this theorem is better appreciated by observing that this fluctuation equals

-but the same quantity ,evaluated for the Lorentzian $g_{\Psi}^{L}$, is infinite.
+but the same quantity, evaluated for the Lorentzian $g_{\Psi}^{L}$, is infinite.
 In the process, it is also suggested that the time of sojourn $\tau_{H}(\Psi)= \int_{0}^{\infty} |R_{\Psi}(t)|^{2} dt$ is the most natural quantity to consider in connection with the decay of unstable atoms or particles: it is proved to coincide with the the average lifetime of the decaying state, a standard quantity in quantum probability.

 As in \cite{King}, no use is made of complex energies associated to analytic continuations of the resolvent operator to ''unphysical'' Riemann sheets.
+In this paper, we are not concerned with thermal states.